-After the breakfast, Said invited to discover his neighbourhood by walking down the river, passing local communities.
+After breakfast, Said invited us to discover his neighbourhood by walking down the river, passing local communities.
 He showed us how the locals make olive oil and harvest olives and introduced us to everyday rural life.
 Our trip continued by car to the nearby Tinmel mosque – one of the two mosques in Morocco open to non-Muslims.
 Tinmel mosque is a hidden gem and not very well known in Morocco.

 Before heading back to Said’s home, we visited another rural village, where locals make a living from making pottery.

 Said’s family prepared us a generous table with the tagine, couscous and deserts for lunch.
 We couldn’t finish all, and according to Said, it is a good sign.
 “If guests finish all meals, it was not enough”, explained our amazing host.